The quality of your eyesight is genetic, right?

 -

 Smoking: You know that smoking can increase your risk of heart disease and cancer.
 What you may not know is that it can also increase your risk of vision loss.
 The Centers for Disease Control and Prevention (CDC) notes that if you smoke, you are twice as likely to develop AMD compared with people who don’t smoke.
-You’re also two to three times more likely to develop cataracts and twice as likely to develop dry eye syndrome.
+The damage extends beyond AMD.
+Smokers are two to three times more likely to develop cataracts and twice as likely to suffer from dry eye syndrome.

 -

 Eating an Unhealthy Diet: Research shows that eating an unhealthy diet that fails to deliver needed nutrients to the eyes can increase the risk of eye disease.
-In a 2018 study, researchers found that visual impairment increased with decreasing diet quality, specifically low intake of antioxidants (found in fruits and vegetables) and omega-3 fatty acids (found in fatty fish, nuts, seeds, and plant oils).
+A comprehensive 2018 study revealed that visual impairment increased significantly as diet quality decreased.
+The researchers specifically identified inadequate intake of antioxidants in colorful fruits and vegetables, and omega-3 fatty acids from fatty fish, nuts, seeds, and plant oils as major contributors to vision decline.

 -